Best Travel Insurance for Korea 2023

 Estimated average cost of a travel insurance plan:

-FWD, Bubblegum and Starr may be more suitable if you’re looking at more cost-efficient options.
-Moreover, the medical expenses coverages by FWD and Starr are quite reasonable with a maximum limit of $1,000,000, which are considered the average among these 6 travel insurances.
+FWD, Starr and DirectAsia may be more suitable if you’re looking at more cost-efficient options.
+Moreover, the medical expenses coverages by FWD and Starr are quite reasonable with a maximum limit of $200,000, which are considered the average among these 6 travel insurances.

-If you’re looking for even more comprehensive coverage for medical expenses in the situation that you get diagnosed with COVID-19, Singlife’s Prestige plan has the most generous coverage which is unlimited.
-However, when it comes to claiming benefits for trip cancellation if you’re down with COVID-19, Starr, Allianz and Singlife will provide higher coverages of up to $20,000 and $15,000 respectively for you.
+If you’re looking for even more comprehensive coverage for medical expenses in the situation that you get diagnosed with an unexpected severe illness or injury, Singlife’s Travel Lite plan and Allianz’s Travel Bronze plan provide the most generous coverage among the 6 plans, which is up to $250,000.
+However, when it comes to claiming benefits for trip cancellation if you’re down with an unexpected severe illness or injury, FWD will provide a higher coverage of up to $7,500 for you, as compared to the rest of the plans.

 Frequently Asked Questions

-How do I get COVID-19 coverage for my Korea travel insurance?
+How do I get travel insurance for my Korea trip?

 Is Korea safe to visit?